-Petrohan Pass is a mountain pass at an elevation of 1.444m (4,738ft) above the sea level, located in the Balkan Mountains in Bulgaria.
-The pass is traversed by the Road 81.
+Petrohan Pass is a mountain pass at an elevation of 1.444m (4,738ft) above the sea level, located in in Montana Province, Northwestern Bulgaria.

 This road is usually open all year, but it can be closed anytime when the access is not cleared of snow.
 It’s the shortest route between Sofia and north-western Bulgaria (and from there Romania).
 Heavy snowfalls can sometimes block some sections of the road and can be extremely dangerous due to frequent patches of ice.